Usbac/wolff/docs/starting.md

 Once you're done with the Wolff installation, you should have a `wolff` folder, move that folder to your server root (which commonly is `var/www/html` or `C:\xampp\htdocs`).

-After that, start your local server and go to the link: `localhost/wolff`.
+Then, start your local server and go to the link: `localhost/wolff`.
 You should be able to see the Wolff welcome page :).

 ### PHP build in server

 Another alternative is using the PHP build-in web server, move to your `wolff` folder and run:

-`sudo php -S localhost:80 -t public`
+`sudo php -S localhost:8080 -t public`

-Now accessing `localhost` should show you the Wolff welcome page.
+Now accessing `localhost:8080` should show you the Wolff welcome page.

 ## Additional configuration